 Of course, not all student freelancers begin this way.

-A freelance graphic designer may have started out with a design project as a favor for his best friend.
+A freelance graphic designer may have started with a design project as a favor for his best friend.
 A freelance virtual assistant could have stumbled upon many other websites that hire VAs specifically.

 Is Freelancing Good For Students?
 Learn Basic SEO